Expert Advice on How to Groom Your Dog

 - Extensions: These plastic comb-looking items clip onto the #10 blade to give a longer length to the hair.
 They come in many different lengths for the desired length of hair that will be left on the body of the dog.

 Once you have removed most of the unwanted hair, it is time for the bath.
 This stage can be quite traumatizing to the dog.
 Again, a slip-proof rubber mat is a good idea on the bottom of the bath.
 I made a simple platform to put on the bottom of the bath.
 The panel is made of wood and has a two-inch wooden support under it on one side and one-inch wooden support on the other side.
 The rubber mat is glued to the top of the panel.
 This platform keeps the dog's feet out of the soapy water and drains the dirty water to the drain.
 It will also prevent scratching of your bath by the dog's nails.
-Easy to make and a nice tool.
+It was easy to make and is a nice tool.

 A hook can easily be installed on the wall at the back of the bath to clip a loop-leash to keep the dog steady and prevent it from hopping out trailing soap and water around the house.
 Patience is a virtue, as they say.
 Start out slow, trickling the water on the dog (a handheld telephone-type hose is a good idea to control where the water goes).
 Get the dog used to the sound of the water and make it fun.
 Talk to it and encourage its bravery.